chaos-mesh/chaos-mesh/doc/io_chaos.md

 This document helps you to build IO chaos experiments.

-IO chaos allows you to simulate file system faults such as I/O delay, read/write errors, etc. It can inject delay and errno when you use the I/O system calls such as `open`, `read` and `write`.
+IO chaos allows you to simulate file system faults such as IO delay, read/write errors, etc. It can inject delay and errno when you use the IO system calls such as `open`, `read` and `write`.

 ## Sample config file